 Search engines see sites with links as ones that are relevant to the online community, so they’re more likely to be relevant to users.
 Links to other sites in the relevant niche are more valuable than links to sites with no connection to the content.

 You wouldn’t want to link to a toilet website if you were selling diamonds, for example.
 In the same vein, sites that are vastly popular will hold more weight in terms of ranking.
 So, a link from The New York Times is more valuable than a link from your local newspaper.

 Similarly to keyword optimisation, you can’t cheat the system by blasting your site with hundreds of outbound links to popular sites.
 The outbound links you insert should be relevant and organically placed.
 Outbound links aren’t the most valuable, though, it’s inbound links that really boost your ranking.

-The Importance of Inbound Links
+The Importance of Inbound Links and internal linking

 While healthy outbound linking (linking to sites from your own) does show that you’re nestled in your niche’s network, it doesn’t say much about what other sites might think about you.
 Inbound links (links to your site from others), however, tell the algorithm that your content is relevant enough for other content creators to reference it.

 Cultivating a healthy number of inbound links can be difficult, though.
 It’s similar to the employment dilemma wherein a person needs the experience to get a job, but they need a job for experience.
 Without much online traffic, you aren’t likely to be linked to by other sites but you need to be linked to in order to garner online traffic.

 You can respond to this issue in a couple of ways.
 First, you could go out and essentially “cold call” other sites for links.
 Offering to write a blog post for their site in exchange for a chance to link back to your own is an extremely common method.